dotnet/AspNetCore.Docs/aspnetcore/fundamentals/use-http-context.md

 > System.InvalidOperationException: Headers are read-only, response has already started.

 > [!NOTE]
-> Unless response buffering is enabled, all write operations (for example, `WriteAsync`) flush the response body internally and mark the response as started.
+> Unless response buffering is enabled, all write operations (for example, <xref:Microsoft.AspNetCore.Http.HttpResponseWritingExtensions.WriteAsync%2A>) flush the response body internally and mark the response as started.
 Response buffering is disabled by default.

 ### Write response body